Klepp Municipality: General information

-The old parish of Klep was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The old parish of Klep (later spelled Klepp) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The boundaries of the municipality have not changed since that time.

 Name

 The municipality (originally the parish) is named after the old Klepp farm (Kleppi) since the first Klepp Church was built there.
 The name is the dative case of the word kleppr which means "rocky hill".
 The inscription on the Klepp I Runestone indicates that the name has been in use since the late 10th or early 11th century.
 Before 1912, the name was written "Klep".

 Coat of arms

 The coat of arms was granted on 18 February 1972.
 The official blazon is "Azure, a Cossack cross Or" (På blå botn ein svevande, utskrådd gul kross).
 This means the arms have a blue field (background) and the charge is a Cossack cross.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The cross on the arms symbolizes the large stone cross at Krosshaug in Klepp.
 Krosshaug is a grave hill located near the site where the local thing met for centuries.
 The Old Norse word haugr means "mound", hence the name "kross-haug" is the cross-mound.
 The cross was considered a representative historic symbol for the municipality.
 The municipal flag has the same design as the coat of arms.